AndreiCalazans/andrei-calazans-blog/src/content/post/attention-with-large-list-of-objects-graphql/index.md

 that quickly becomes 3350 object references in whatever GraphQL client you are using.

-This is because GraphQL creates an object reprensentation which typically includes a `__id` and a `__typename` as follows:
+This is because GraphQL creates an object representation which typically includes a `__id` and a `__typename` as follows: